AndrewBrooking/Project-1/README.md

 # Get Out

+### Description
 A date/event planning application to aggregate nearby options for activities.

+### Purpose
+Make finding an activity for a date or group outing easier by searching for many different types of activities on one site.

+### Results
+We feel as though we have delivered a functional product with minimal bugs and a good design.

+### Team Effort
+The work was divided based on amount of time required to complete the task.
+Our individual breakdowns can be viewed in the main project board.

+### Challenges
+One of the toughest challenges for this project was finding good APIs to gather information from.
+Luckily, we were able to use the Google Places API to fulfill most of the queries.
+There were frequent issues with merge conflicts that could have been avoided if we divided up the functions into more files and had better division of labor.

+### Improvements
+  * Fix the cart to the same spot on the screen even when scrolling
+  * Fine tune the spacing and sizing of some elements
+  * Add more filters and more APIs to search

 # Authors
 * Tierra Farris
 * Bladimir Orellana